-Sound baths–where you’re literally bathed in sound–are hailed as the meditation method for those who find it impossible to meditate.
-Holly O’Neill dips her toe.
+Sound baths – where you’re literally bathed in sound – are hailed as the meditation method for those who find it impossible to meditate.
+Holly O'Neill dips her toe in.

 In the lead-up to trying a sound bath, everyone I’ve told about it has either become (a) concerned about my state of mind for seeking out something so blatantly ridiculous or (b) really hung up on the “bath” aspect.

 “No, there’s no water or getting into an actual bath,” I explain wearily, multiple times.
 “You’re, eh, bathed in sound.”
 At which point they revert to (a).

 “Most ancient cultures identified the power of sound both in ceremony, community and in healing,” says sound healer Laura Murphy.
 “The use of sound in healing has been noted with the Aboriginal people, the ancient Egyptians and the Tibetan monks.
 Sound baths cleanse the aura or energy field, whilst balancing the chakras – it acts like an internal massage for the muscles, tissues and organs, plus it activates the parasympathetic nervous system, turning on the relaxation response.”

 I have tried some version of a sound bath before.
 A few weeks ago, I was at a yoga class up a mountain in Madeira (note, this was part of a trip – I assure you, I don’t tend to travel to foreign mountains for a yoga class) when the instructor said, “Please give me a moment to prepare my instruments.”
 Christ.

 We laid down in a circle with our eyes shut and she walked around us, shaking instruments over our heads.
 Whatever she was shaking sounded so bizarre – one sound was like lashing rain and another, a tinny sound, bounced from ear to ear, like when you listen to Bohemian Rhapsody with earphones on.